Snowflake Line Drawing Art Project

 Art Project FAQs

 If you are doing this in a class setting, we recommend making the paper snowflake in a small station.
-This way you can help students check if they are making them correctly.
+This way, you can help students check if they are making them correctly.
 You would be surprised at the number of young children who have never made a paper snowflake before.

 Follow us on Pinterest, YouTube, Facebook & Flipboard for more free art and craft ideas!

-More Fun Drawing Ideas
+More Winter Art Ideas

 - Easy Radial Symmetry Drawing For Beginners